 I am a social psychologist and my research focuses on Transformative Experiences; those experiences whose effects could not have been fully appreciated in advance and that change an individual's understanding of Self in some way.
-All of my research is founded upon an Existential understanding of Self.
+Please see the information in the section titled Research below.

 - Oxford Brookes University Teaching Fellow